-The British tailoring house of Anderson & Sheppard grew its foundations and soft drape house style from the work of a Dutchman, Frederick Scholte and a Swede by the name of Peter (Per) Gustav Anderson.
+The British tailoring house of Anderson & Sheppard drew its foundations and soft drape house style from the work of a Dutchman, Frederick Scholte and a Swede by the name of Peter (Per) Gustav Anderson.

-At the turn of the twentieth century, cutter and master tailor Scholte began working from no. 7 Savile Row, whereupon he embarked on cutting what was soon to become recognised as the London Cut or English Drape.
+At the turn of the 20th century, cutter and master tailor Scholte began working from 7 Savile Row, whereupon he embarked on cutting what was soon to become recognised as the London Cut or English Drape.
 The pioneering style was a reaction to the narrow, more constricted tailoring of Victorian times and was to mark one of the most influential moves in modern tailoring.

 Move to Old Burlington Street

 Another major milestone of 2012 was the opening of the Anderson & Sheppard Haberdashery at 17 Clifford Street.
 A perfect counterpart to the rules and discipline of bespoke tailoring, it offers crafted, updated, classic clothing, sourced and designed exclusively for the company by the very best makers in the UK and Europe.
-As well as specialising in made to measure trousers (with 12 styles developed by the bespoke cutting team), the shop offers a rich variety of shirts, knitwear, outerwear, ties and pocket squares, all conceived to work with more casual clothing, or to complement business suit or sports jacket.
+As well as specialising in made-to-measure trousers (with 12 styles developed by the bespoke cutting team), the shop offers a rich variety of shirts, knitwear, outerwear, ties and pocket squares, all conceived to work with more casual clothing, or to complement a business suit or sports jacket.